exoscale/stelling/README.md

 The project has the following anti-goals:
 * Provide an abstraction over the underlying components.
-  What this means in practise is that we intent to provide you with, for example, a standard library http server and not a custom type.
+  What this means in practice is that we intend to provide you with, for example, a standard library http server and not a custom type.
   The focus is on common configuration of known to work well libraries.
 * Support human friendly CLI tools.
   We optimize for long running daemons and jobs, not human facing tools.